-Once your dough has reached the knocked back stage tip the dough onto one of the baking sheets.
-It’s a good idea to rub the palms of your hands over the oiled baking sheet, this will stop the dough sticking to them.
+As soon as the dough has reached the knocked back stage tip the dough on to one of the baking sheets.
+Rub the palms of your hands over the oiled baking sheet, this will stop the dough sticking to them.

 Now comes the fun bit.
 Especially for children or the child within us!
 Using your hands pat the dough out so that it is flat.

 If you haven’t got a child or someone else to do the other pizza base, repeat with the second half of the dough.

-The pizza bases can be left in a warm place until doubled in size, or placed on separate shelves in the fridge for a few hours until needed.
+Leave the pizza bases, covered in oiled cling film, in a warm place until doubled in size, or placed on separate shelves in the fridge for a few hours until needed.

 When the pizza is ready to assemble, preheat the oven to 220C/200C fan, gas mark 7, 425F.

 I find it easiest to have all the ingredients prepped and ready before I start assembling the pizza.
 In fact when I make pizza with little people, reckon on 1 x 500g batch of pizza dough to make 4-6 individual pizzas.
-I also have ham, cheese, sliced peppers (they make great light sabers!) in bowls ready for little fingers.
+I also have ham, cheese, sliced peppers (they make great light sabres) in bowls ready for little fingers.

 Place 2tbsp tomato purée on each pizza base – smoosh with the back of a spoon or your hands to roughly cover the dough.

 Now add the cheese and other toppings.
 I have learnt it is best not to overload with toppings, as you will end up with a soggy pizza base.

-Once both of your Homemade Ciabatta Base Pizzas are ready, place in a hot, preheated oven and bake for 20-30 minutes.
+As soon as both of the Homemade Ciabatta Base Pizzas are ready, place in a hot, preheated oven and bake for 20-30 minutes.